gopheracademy/gopheracademy-web/content/advent-2015/composable-pipelines-improvements.md

 SciPipe is still in prototype phase but there are a fair number of fully working toy examples in the [examples folder](https://github.com/samuell/scipipe/tree/master/examples), so the basic idea seems to be working.

 Feedback and suggestions for improvement of the idea and the code are much welcome!

-### A few words on the ideas behind SciPipe

-I will refer to the [SciPipe website](http://scipipe.org) or [README](https://github.com/samuell/scipipe/blob/master/README.md) for more background information, but just a few words about the thinking behind creating a scientific workflow system in Go...

-In short idea of using Go was based on the realization that Go's concurrency primitives provide an excellent basis for an implicit task scheduler, where tasks are "scheduled" or run, as soon as data arrives on the in-ports of any of the processes.
-Or, a better way to put this I guess, is that Go's internal scheduler is taking care of the scheduling, so that we don't need to implement a dedicated task scheduler, just to run tasks concurrently.
-We just have to take care of the data dependencies between processes, and wire up a network of Go channel according to these dependencies and feed data over that network of channels, and the scheduling is simply inherent in this concurrent data flow network.

-Also, using a full-fledged programming language to write workflows in, enables re-using the great tooling infrastructure around the language, such as syntax highlighting and auto-completion support for many editors, etc.

-Furthermore, the fact that components are pure Go, enables combining processes that call external programs via shell commands, with processes implemented in pure Go when possible.
-Since Go is a decently performant language with excellent concurrency support, the drive would be to move over as many processes as possible into Go, to lessen the dependencies and possibly increase performance, of the workflow.

-Finally, I quite like the idea of being able to compile at least the workflow part of a scientific workflow into a single executable, to upload for execution basically anywhere (and if and when all the external programs is uses have been replaced with Go counterparts, this will go for the full workflow)! :)